timeoutFFFF/OldJitter/Readme.md

 - PoCs: contains JS exploit code which successfully gets the flag.
 - Challenge: contains the OldJitter challenge.

-Even though the challenge was easy from a development perspective, but I made 2 mistakes while developing this simple challenge.
+Even though the challenge was easy from the development perspective, but I made 2 mistakes while developing this simple challenge.

 First, some participants knew a trick to read the file from the system (without exploitation).
 The interesting thing is the first 5-6 teams obtain the flag using such trick and remaining teams, who successfully submitted the flag, got the flag by exploiting the vulnerability.